ariellecerini/portfolio/posts/covid-dashboards.md

 link-text: View Prototype
 link-title: Prototype
 description: Worked with a team of students and developers to create a series of web applications to be used by Rensselaer Polytechnic Institute following the COVID-19 outbreak.
 I served as the 'design consultant' and oversaw/helped to implement all UI design for web applications.
 I also created a series of templates to be used by students in future projects.
-image: /covid-thumbnail.png
+image: /projects/covid-dashboards/thumbnail.png
-tags: Design Research, Prototyping, UXpin
+tags: ux design
 languages: CSS, R Shiny
-featuredImage: /Projects/Covid/covid.png
+featuredImage: /projects/covid-dashboards/featured-image.png
 cModules: {
     moduleOne: {
         item: button-grid,